aiman-al-masoud/deixiscript/docs/notes/notes.md

 Eliminate the need for "aliases" in BaseWrapper.get(), maybe by new getNested that incorporates wrapping capabilities to attach parent to each object.

 wrap(WrapArgs) // remove all but one new BaseWrapper(...)

+Maybe a Lexeme shouldn't contain directly heirlooms, maybe it should be connected to a "prototype" object used as a mixin/class.